Posartor/shopping-bot-for-clothes-using-bot-framework/README.md

-#shopping_bot
+#shopping-bot-forclothes coorporated with @Liangyu Wu

-This is a shopping bot based on Microsoft BotFramework Python SDK.
+This is a shopping bot based on Microsoft BotFramework Python SDK

 There are 5 steps to run the robot: